RyanTmi/metal-cpp/README.md

 The **metal-cpp** shared pointer’s destructor method always calls the `release()` method of the pointer that it wraps.

-You can create an `NS::SharedPtr<>` by calling the metal-cpp's factory method that's appropriate for your application's intent:
+You can Create an `NS::SharedPtr<>` by calling the metal-cpp's factory method that's appropriate for your application's intent:

 * You can **transfer** ownership of a pointer to a new shared pointer instance by calling the  `NS::TransferPtr()` factory function, which is the correct function for Resource Acquisition is Initialization (RAII) implementations because it doesn't increase the pointee's retain count.